52nd Street (Manhattan): Jazz center

 Following the repeal of Prohibition in 1933, 52nd Street replaced 133rd Street as the "Swing Street" of the city.
 The blocks of 52nd Street between Fifth and Seventh Avenues became renowned for the abundance of jazz clubs and lively street life.
 The street was convenient to musicians playing on Broadway and the 'legitimate' nightclubs and was also the site of a CBS studio.
 Musicians who played for others in the early evening played for themselves on 52nd Street.

-In the period from 1930 through the early 1950s, 52nd Street clubs hosted such jazz musicians as Louis Prima, Art Tatum, Fats Waller, Billie Holiday, Trummy Young, Harry Gibson, Nat Jaffe, Dizzy Gillespie, Thelonious Monk, Charlie Parker, Miles Davis, Marian McPartland, and many more.
+From 1930 to the early 1950s, 52nd Street clubs hosted such jazz musicians as Louis Prima, Art Tatum, Fats Waller, Billie Holiday, Trummy Young, Harry Gibson, Nat Jaffe, Dizzy Gillespie, Thelonious Monk, Charlie Parker, Miles Davis, Marian McPartland, Mary Osborne, and many more.
 Although musicians from all schools performed there, after Minton's Playhouse in uptown Harlem, 52nd Street was the second most important place for the dissemination of bebop.
 In fact, a tune called "52nd Street Theme" by Thelonious Monk became a bebop anthem and jazz standard.